someengineering/fixinventory/docs/source/manual/automate.rst

 .. code-block:: bash

-    $> add_job post_collect: 'query is(resource) and reported.tags.owner==null | tag update owner "John Doe"'
+    $> jobs add ensure-owner-tag --wait-for-event post_collect 'query is(resource) and reported.tags.owner==null | tag update owner "John Doe"'
-    Job bbbdcd24 added.
+    Job ensure-owner-tag added.

 Let's revisit this line to understand what it does:

 - the query and tag command is the same that we used before.
-To not conflict with the `add_job` command line, the job command line is wrapped in single quotes (if we would omit those, we would write: ``add_job ... | tag ...`` which is not what we want).
+To not conflict with the `jobs` command line, the job command line is wrapped in single quotes (if we would omit those, we would write: ``jobs add ... | tag ...`` which is not what we want).
-- ``add_job`` is used to turn the command line into a job.
+- ``jobs add`` is used to turn the command line into a job.
 A job is persisted in the database and will be available until it is deleted explicitly.
 - the job is triggered by the occurrence of the event `post_collect`.
 See :ref:`workflow-collect_and_cleanup` where this event is emitted by the default workflow after all resources have been collected.
 Since this workflow